A user with full access to an existing Google Cloud Platform (GCP) project within BigQuery. Stitch won’t be able to create one for you.

 Step 3: Grant user permissions

-After the project has been created, pen the project in the GCP console.
+After the project has been created, open the project in the GCP console.
 You can do this by either:

-Clicking Manage Project Settings in the Project Info box on the dashboard page, as seen to the right.
+Clicking Go to project settings in the Project Info box on the dashboard page, as seen to the right.

 Toggling between Projects by clicking the drop-down menu next to the Google Cloud Platform logo in the upper-left corner.